negrel/eli/README.md

   - Provide CPU quota, memory limit and more (installation is CPU intensive)
 - [ ] Ensure there is enough space on target device before starting installation
 - [ ] Add dependency check (container and host) before starting installation
+- [ ] Add support for SHELL instruction